Sharpen Your Wildlife Edits: Mastering Canon DPP

 4. Highlight/Shadow Adjustments: I enable highlight (red) and shadow (yellow) warnings, then adjust brightness to balance exposure.

-Shooting in RAW is key, it retains more tonal data, reducing banding and allowing lighter edits.
-I also expose to the right (slightly overexposing) to capture more detail, which I refine in DPP.
+Shooting in RAW is essential, as it retains more tonal data, reducing banding and enabling lighter, more flexible edits.
+I also expose to the right (slightly overexposing) to capture maximum detail, which I refine in DPP’s intuitive interface.

-Whether tracking gazelles or polar bears, the Canon R5’s burst mode and DPP software are powerful tools for wildlife photography.
-Experiment with shutter modes and RAW editing to elevate your shots.
+Whether tracking gazelles or polar bears, the Canon R5’s burst mode and DPP software are powerful combination for wildlife photography.
+Experiment with shutter modes and DPP’s RAW editing tools to elevate your images.
 Click here to share your tips!

 This is the original uncropped RAW file as viewed through Canon Digital Photo Professional software.
 Notice the focus point is on the mother’s face.